 Susan McDonnell received both her Bachelor of Fine Arts and her Masters of Fine Arts from the Art Center College of Design in Pasadena.
-She currently teaches at Mount Saint Mary’s College in Los Angeles.

 Susan McDonnell’s paintings have been featured in solo and group exhibitions in galleries throughout the United States, including Sullivan Goss in Santa Barbara, HAUS Gallery/Brewery Project, the Jose Drudis-Bada Gallery, and Random Gallery in Los Angeles; Gallery Bergelli in Larkspur, Klaudia Marr gallery in Santa Fe; and Artbanque Gallery in Minneapolis.
-She lives in Pasadena.
+She lives in Minneapolis.

 4:00 | Narrated by Susan Bush | Released for THE WALLS BECAME THE WORLD ALL AROUND: New Work by Rebekah Bogard & Susan McDonnell, 208